llm-jp/llm-jp-membership-inference/README.md

 - EDA-PAC
 - Recall
 - Neighbourhood-based MIA
-- DC-PDD (This requires a external token probability file, which is not provided in this repository)
+- DC-PDD (This requires a external token probability file, which is not provided in this repository due to the size of this file.)

 Black-box Method: